619 LOUISIANA AVENUE • SHREVEPORT, LA

 The Strand is Grand

 In 1976 ABC -Interstate Theatres donated the Strand to the newly formed Strand Theatre of Shreveport Corporation.
 Founders Mrs. Virginia Shehee, Mr. Jim Montgomery and Mr. Judd Tooke were instrumental in forming the 501(c)3 non profit corporation, receiving the donation and beginning the process of getting the community involved.
-During 7 years of painstaking renovation, the lost chandeliers were copied from photos, the opera boxes were replaced, the original marquee was replicated and the exterior was sandblasted to the original facade.
+During 7 years of painstaking restoration, the lost chandeliers were copied from photos, the opera boxes were replaced, the original marquee was replicated and the exterior was sandblasted to the original facade.
 In December of 1984 The Strand re-opened to the sounds of the Shreveport Symphony Orchestra and a SRO crowd.
-Celebrating its 28th season as a performing arts venue, The Strand brings in touring Broadway shows, concerts, and plays, and serves as home to several dance companies.
+Celebrating its 29th season as a performing arts venue, The Strand brings in touring Broadway shows, concerts, and plays, and serves as home to several dance companies.
 Today the communities of North Louisiana reap the benefits of all of these efforts by many to rescue, restore and reopen this magnificent theatre.
 It is a treasure that has been recognized nationally first by USA Weekend and the AMC Magazine as one of the top 5 glitziest theatres for live performance anywhere in the country.

 The Strand interior includes ornate box seats, gilt edged mirrors and colors of deep burgundy and rich gold.
 It also features a magnificent ceiling and dazzling chandeliers, including the massive 14 ft tall main chandelier hanging in the center of the theatre, as well as the six murals of the “Muses of the Strand”, recreated by local artist Donna Moore in 1993.